loopholelabs/certifier/README.md

 ## Architecture

-There are two parts to certifier - the DNS Server and the Renewal Server (which we call the renewer).
+There are two parts to certifier - the DNS Server and the ACME manager.

 The DNS Server is quite simple - it only responds to TXT Record queries for subdomains of a single given root domain.
 This means that if the certifier is configured with the root domain `acme.mydomain.com`, it will only respond to TXT queries for the domains matching `*.*.acme.mydomain.com`.
-It will also respond to NS Record queries for the root domain and all of its subdomains.
+It will also respond to NS Record queries and SOA Record Queries for the root domain and all of its subdomains.

-The Renewal Server (the `renewer`) makes use of the [Lego ACME](https://go-acme.github.io/lego) Library to begin and complete `DNS-01` challenges.
+The ACME manager makes use of the [Lego ACME](https://go-acme.github.io/lego) Library to begin and complete `DNS-01` challenges.

 ## Requirements